agucova/web-future/content/now.md

 I'm currently working in two proposals for [UC's School of Engineering](https://ing.puc.cl/en/), as part of my work for the [Academic Councillor's office](https://www.instagram.com/consejeria_inguc/):

 - 🙌 **Ethics in Engineering:** We're trying to help shape our own ethics across the curriculum program by linking it with lessons learned in [Mozilla's Responsible Computing Science Challenge](https://foundation.mozilla.org/en/what-we-fund/awards/responsible-computer-science-challenge/), as well as similar [initiatives at Stanford](https://cs4good.com/).
-We're still discussing the initial details of such a proposal.
+We made an [initial presentation](https://docs.google.com/presentation/d/1J122Xi1s6XiPIUZx6ZLaloQSQR3Di_vijXghbxz4jZo/edit?usp=sharing), and the next step is laying out a strategy.

 - 📈 **Building a new planner:** We made a [proposal](https://drive.google.com/file/d/1IxAJ8cCzDkayPwnju5kgc2oKc7g9fvwf/view?usp=sharing) to renew the School's planner application by replacing it with a platform made by students for students, inspired by Princeton's [TigerPath](https://www.tigerpath.io/).
 It got initial approval, and we're just waiting to get started.